Skip to main content

 The sponsoring organization is responsible for the care of the facility and must arrange to have the area cleaned as stated on the registration form.

-The Dean of Student Affairs may suspend the privilege of serving alcoholic beverages on the campus by any residence group or other organization for any time period considered appropriate when there is evidence that the group or organization has failed to cooperated with the College in achieving the objectives of the alcohol policy.
+The Vice President for Student Live and Dean of Students may suspend the privilege of serving alcoholic beverages on the campus by any residence group or other organization for any time period considered appropriate when there is evidence that the group or organization has failed to cooperated with the College in achieving the objectives of the alcohol policy.

 It is the responsibility of the host organization to abide by all college, local, and state ordinances regarding the possession or consumption of alcoholic beverages.
 Failure to apply said controls will result in disciplinary action and the immediate suspension of privileges and/or loss of recognition.